mhira-project/documentation/docs/data-and-backup.md

 ## Backup data

-MHIRA data backup uses standard file formats: TAR for creating archives and GZIP for compression.
-These formats are natively supported on linux, macOS and other operating systems.
-This makes it possible to easily extract files from the archives.

-The backup utility simply creates a TAR archive of the MHIRA data directory and saves it in configured data backup path.

-To restore from backup, you may have multiple archives created at different times (we call them versions).
-Choose one of them (the latest if you want to restore the most recent copy of your data) and extract it.
-Copy the extracted data to  the configured MHIRA data save path.

-The next subsections give more details on the provided automated backups utility, how to do manual backups, and restore process.

 ### Automated daily backups

 The `MHIRA` docker installation comes with a `backup` helper container, that manages daily backups.